Appendix C — Python tutorial

 • repr(obj): similar to print, but shows the complete text representation (including quotes).
 The output of repr(obj) usually contains all the information needed to reconstruct the object obj.

-JupyterLab code cells provide an “autocomplete” feature for exploring the attributes and methods objects.
-To use the autocomplete functionality, start obj. then press TAB button, and you will be presented with all the options available.
-Try it.
+JupyterLab code cells provide an “autocomplete” feature that allows us to interactively exploring what methods are available on a given object.
+To use the autocomplete functionality, start by writing the name of the object followed by a dot obj., then press TAB button.
+You’ll be presented with a list of all the object’s methods.
+Try this out for yourself.

 message = "Hello everyone"